JuanJakobo/Pocketbook-Nextcloud-Client/README.md

 RANLIB=arm-obreey-linux-gnueabi-ranlib
 ```

+### Build the code
-Then you have to setup conan by:
+On the first run you have to setup conan by:

 `conan install . --build=missing -pr=pocketbook`

 `cmake --preset conan-release`

-To build the application run:
+After this to rebuild the application you have to run:

 `cmake --build build/Release`